osohq/oso/new-docs/content/any/reference/glossary.md

 ## Queries

-In oso, an **authorization query** takes the form:
+In Oso, an **authorization query** takes the form:

 > May **actor** perform **action** on **resource**?

-Queries are made using the oso library.
+Queries are made using the Oso library.

 ## Policies

-oso evaluates queries using authorization logic contained in **policies**.
+Oso evaluates queries using authorization logic contained in **policies**.
 Policies are written as code in a declarative policy language called Polar.
 Polar is designed to provide a simple but expressive syntax for authorization logic.
 For more information on Polar, see the language documentation,